Experts say drivers can be cautiously optimistic about falling gas prices - NewsBreak

 He also tells people they should keep an eye on the sky, as many American oil refineries are clustered along the Gulf Coast.

-“We’re heading into the heart of hurricane season and hurricane season can do a lot of disrupting,” Gross said.Traffic deaths are up because of risky driver behaviors and safety advocates want to address it
+“We’re heading into the heart of hurricane season and hurricane season can do a lot of disrupting,” Gross said.Renters looking for answers after apartment building condemned

 He maintains that leaders like Biden typically can’t do much to control the ups and downs of gas prices.
 But barring any unexpected global events or hurricane related problems he says drivers should feel cautiously optimistic.